ladybug-tools/ladybug-legacy/resources/Installation_Instructions.md

 5. Restart Rhino and Grasshopper.
 You now have a fully-functioning Ladybug.
 For Honeybee, continue to the following:

+###HONEYBEE
 6. Install Radiance to C:\Radiance by downloading it from [this link](https://github.com/NREL/Radiance/releases/download/5.0.a.6/radiance-5.0.a.6-win64.exe) and running the exe.

 7. Install Daysim 4.0 for Windows to C:\DAYSIM by downloading it at [this link](http://daysim.ning.com/page/download) and running the exe.

 8. Install EnergyPlus 8.3.0 to C:\EnergyPlusV8-3-0 from [this link](https://github.com/NREL/EnergyPlus/releases/download/v8.3.0/EnergyPlus-8.3.0-6d97d074ea-Windows-x86_64.exe).

-9. Finally, copy [falsecolor2.exe][http://pyrat.googlecode.com/files/falsecolor2.exe] to C:\Radiance\bin
+9. Finally, copy [falsecolor2.exe](http://pyrat.googlecode.com/files/falsecolor2.exe) to C:\Radiance\bin